A Guide to Common Law Relationships in British Columbia

 What Happens When a Common Law Partner Dies in British Columbia?

 If a common law partner passes away without a will, the surviving spouse does not automatically inherit any of their assets, property, or estate.
-They have no rights to make funeral arrangements or administer the estate.
+They have no right to make funeral arrangements or administer the estate.

-The deceased’s assets pass to their next of kin, which does not include a common-law spouse unless specifically named in a will.
+The deceased’s assets pass to their next of kin, which does not include a common law spouse unless specifically named in a will.
 The only recourse is to contest the will.

 However, common law partners may have certain benefits if their spouse dies:

-• They may be eligible for worker’s compensation if their partner died due to a workplace injury.
+• They may be eligible for workers’ compensation if their partner died due to a workplace injury.

 • They can be designated as the beneficiary of the deceased partner’s life insurance policy, RRSPs, or pensions.